|Type||Description||Tested K8s Platform|

 Sample ChaosEngine Manifest

-apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be active/stop engineState: 'active' auxiliaryAppInfo: '' chaosServiceAccount: docker-service-kill-sa experiments: - name: docker-service-kill spec: components: # nodeSelector: # # provide the node labels # kubernetes.io/hostname: 'node02' env: - name: TOTAL_CHAOS_DURATION value: '90' # in seconds - name: TARGET_NODE value: 'node-01'
+apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be active/stop engineState: 'active' auxiliaryAppInfo: '' chaosServiceAccount: docker-service-kill-sa experiments: - name: docker-service-kill spec: components: # nodeSelector: # # provide the node labels # kubernetes.io/hostname: 'node02' env: - name: TOTAL_CHAOS_DURATION value: '90' # in seconds - name: TARGET_NODE value: ''

 Create the ChaosEngine Resource